zyetta/My-RPi_HostServer/README.md

 ***
 ## My-RPi Host Server.
-Central application used to manage and monitor the power state of paired Hubs and RPis.
+The central application used to manage and monitor the power state of paired Hubs and RPis.

 ### Inforamtion
-All packages and dependacies have been pre-configured, appart from the following which require manual configuration.
+All packages and dependencies have been pre-configured, apart from the following which requires manual configuration.

 #### 1. SSH Certificates